Jonathan-Zollinger/archived-TIL/README.md

 *****
 ## Firewall
 <details><summary>Open a port</summary>

+### **RHEL 7 & 8**

-To make changes to the firewall daemon via the cli, `firewall-cmd` is to be used.
-The following code block will allow tomcat webapps
+Use the `firewall-cmd` interface to modify the firewall via the bash terminal.
+The following code block will allow tomcat webapps through the firewall, if using tomcat's default port.

 ```bash
 # Open port 8080